• Home

 Fill the bottle up with about one inch of warm water.
 Add the yeast and swirl the mixture around.
 Add the sugar next.
 The warmth activates the living organism, the yeast, and the sugar feeds it.

-Now the yeast’s digestive system will start producing gas, which makes dough rise.
+Now the yeast’s digestive system will start producing gas, which makes the dough rise.
 Place the balloon over the neck of the bottle and put the bottle in a warm place.
 Within about 15 to 20 minutes, the balloon should start to inflate.

 Pizza Dough